Platform Holly / Venoco, LLC Bankruptcy

 - The public can access all of the bankruptcy filings for the current Venoco case through Prime Clerk.

-This effectively ends commercial oil and gas production in state waters at this location in the Santa Barbara Channel and returns operational control of these assets to the Commission.
+Earlier this year, Venoco quitclaimed its interests in the South Ellwood Field leases, including Platform Holly and the Ellwood Beach pier leases near the City of Goleta.
+This effectively ends commercial oil and gas production in state waters in the Santa Barbara Channel and returns operational control of these assets to the Commission.
 California's Coastal Sanctuary Act prohibits the Commission from issuing new offshore oil and gas leases.

-The Commission will now begin the process of decommissioning Platform Holly.The Commission is sensitive to the significant impact this situation has on Venoco employees and contractors, the local economies of the City of Goleta and Santa Barbara County, and the community recipients of Venoco's philanthropy.
+The process for plugging and abandoning the wells and the eventual decommissioning is expensive, complex, and lengthy.
+The Commission understands that the community and others are interested in this process.
+Staff will conduct outreach with state and local regulatory agencies over the next year and host local forums, with the aim of facilitating public engagement.The Commission is sensitive to the impact this situation has on Venoco employees and contractors, the local economies of the City of Goleta and Santa Barbara County, and the community recipients of Venoco's philanthropy.
 Venoco has operated the South Ellwood Field since 1997, when it acquired the leases from ExxonMobil.
-Since then, Venoco has generated approximately $160 million in state revenue from royalties and rent, without any significant oil spills on state property.
+Venoco has generated approximately $160 million in state revenue from royalties and rent, without any significant oil spills on state property.
 The Commission thanks Venoco employees for safely managing the State's oil and gas resources for the past 20 years.